Business and Strategy

 OUR BUSINESS

-The business is headquartered in Middlesbrough.
-The first Ramsdens store opened in Stockton-on-Tees in May 1987 and as at 31 January 2024 there are 165 Ramsdens stores including 2 franchised stores supported by a growing online presence.
+The business is headquartered on Teesside.
+The first Ramsdens store opened in Stockton-on-Tees in May 1987 and as at 31 January 2025 there are 168 Ramsdens stores including one franchised store supported by a growing online presence.
 The Group was admitted to AIM in February 2017.

 Ramsdens is a diversified financial services provider and retailer.
 The Group operates in the four core business segments of;